TForth4/csci-373-fall-2022/README.md

 **Projects:** There will be three projects during the course.
 Each project is weighted equally and addresses one module of the course.
-In other words, there will be one project about search-based reasoning, one exam about probabilistic reasoning, and one exam about logical reasoning.
+In other words, there will be one project about search-based reasoning, one project about probabilistic reasoning, and one project about logical reasoning.

 **Exams:** There will be three exams during the course.
 Each exam is weighted equally